 Dentures are an excellent way for people of all ages to replace missing teeth.
 The process of getting dentures, however, is more complicated than simply showing up at the office and walking out on the same day of your teeth removal with a fresh pair of dentures.
 It’s important to learn about all the different types of dentures so you can be sure you’re picking the right fit for your mouth.
 Every type of denture has its own unique characteristics and set of pros and cons.

-We’ll be covering the three most common types of dentures to ensure that you’re picking the right fit for you when the time comes to decide on your future smile!
+We’ll be covering the most common types of dentures to ensure that you’re picking the right fit for you when the time comes to decide on your future smile!
 We’re confident that this guide will give you everything you need to familiarize yourself with all the denture options.

 Immediate Dentures